robertor12345/CheckoutPaymentsApiInterviewTask/README.md

 A step by step guide that tells you how to get the development env running

-Setup your local sql data store:
+Setup your local SQL data store:

 ```
 Given that you have installed SQL Server Managment Tools  as specified in the prerequisits.

-Run the following command in your command line to create a new local sql server:
+Run the following command in your command line to create a new local SQL server:

-sqllocaldb create "MSSQLLocalDB"
+SQLlocaldb create "MSSQLLocalDB"

 This should create a SQL server with the default name "MSSQLLocalDB".
 ```